-\begin{itemize} \item if $\beta \geq 2$,
+\begin{itemize} \item If $\beta \geq 2$,

-where $m=p$ if $n_1^{1/(2(\alpha+1))}>p$ or $m=n_1^{1/(2(\alpha+1))}$ otherwise. \item if $\beta < 2$,
+where $m=p$ if $n^{1/(2(\alpha+1))}>p$ or $m=n^{1/(2(\alpha+1))}$ otherwise. \item If $\beta < 2$,

-where $m=p$ if $(\log^2n_1/n_1)^{-2\beta/(2(\alpha+1)(\beta+2))}>p$ or \\ $m=(\log^2n_1/n_1)^{-2\beta/(2(\alpha+1)(\beta+2))}$ otherwise. \end{itemize} \end{thm}
+where $m=p$ if $(\log^2n/n)^{-2\beta/(2(\alpha+1)(\beta+2))}>p$ or \\ $m=(\log^2n/n)^{-2\beta/(2(\alpha+1)(\beta+2))}$ otherwise. \end{itemize} \end{thm}

-The minimum in equations \eqref{eq:thm2_beta_greater_2} and \eqref{eq:thm2_beta_less_2} depend if $p$ is smaller or greater than $n_1$.
-If $p\ll n_1$, we use the original covariance matrix $\hat{\Sigma}$.
-Otherwise, it is necessary to regularize the estimator to conserve the consistency.
-For example, in the case $\beta\geq 2$, if $n_1^{1/(2(\alpha+1))}>p$, we are in a relative low-dimensional framework and we use the full matrix $\hat{\Sigma}$.
-In other case, when $n_1^{1/(2(\alpha+1))}\leq p$, regularize the matrix is mandatory and we choose $m=n_1^{1/(2(\alpha+1))}$ to generate the matrix $\hat{\Sigma}_m$ defined in \eqref{eq:tapering_cov_cond}.
-An similar analysis can be done if $\beta < 2$.
+The minimum reached in Equations \eqref{eq:thm2_beta_greater_2} and \eqref{eq:thm2_beta_less_2} differs according to the value of the ratio $p/n$.
+If $p\ll n$, we use the original covariance matrix $\hat{\Sigma}$.
+Otherwise, it is necessary to regularize the estimator to maintain the consistency.
+For example, in the case where $\beta\geq 2$, if $n^{1/(2(\alpha+1))}>p$, then we are in a low-dimensional framework and we use the full matrix $\hat{\Sigma}$.
+In other cases, when $n^{1/(2(\alpha+1))}\leq p$, the regularization of the matrix is mandatory and we choose $m=n^{1/(2(\alpha+1))}$ to generate the matrix $\hat{\Sigma}_m$ defined in \eqref{eq:tapering_cov_cond}.
+A similar analysis can be performed if $\beta < 2$.